What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

 |---|---|---|

-| General DTC apparel | 0.3–0.6% | Most common, most benchmarked |
+| General DTC apparel | 0.3% to 0.6% | Most common, most benchmarked |

-| Formalwear / luxury apparel | 0.7–1.2% | Higher wardrobing rate converts to disputes |
+| Formalwear / luxury apparel | 0.7% to 1.2% | Higher wardrobing rate converts to disputes |

-| Electronics | 0.4–0.9% | Friendly fraud common post-warranty |
+| Electronics | 0.4% to 0.9% | Friendly fraud common post-warranty |

-| Cosmetics / skincare | 0.2–0.5% | Lowest across major categories |
+| Cosmetics / skincare | 0.2% to 0.5% | Lowest across major categories |

-| Supplements / health | 0.8–1.5% | Subscription churn drives disputes |
+| Supplements / health | 0.8% to 1.5% | Subscription churn drives disputes |

-| Digital products | 1.0–2.5% | Highest — limited fraud rules available |
+| Digital products | 1.0% to 2.5% | Highest, limited fraud rules available |

-| Jewelry / high-value | 0.5–1.0% | Large ticket sizes make each dispute matter |
+| Jewelry / high-value | 0.5% to 1.0% | Large ticket sizes make each dispute matter |

-| Subscription boxes | 1.0–2.0% | Cancel-after-first-box pattern |
+| Subscription boxes | 1.0% to 2.0% | See cancel-after-first-box pattern |

 The rate matters less than the trend.
 A steady 0.6% for 24 months is fine.
-A 0.3% climbing to 0.7% in two quarters is a structural problem forming.
+0.3% climbing to 0.7% in two quarters is a structural problem forming.

 What Shopify Payments actually tracks

-Shopify Payments (powered by Stripe underneath, with their own risk layer on top) looks at two numbers:
+Shopify Payments (powered by Stripe underneath, with their own risk layer on top) looks at two numbers.

 The difference between chargebacks and refund fraud (and why it matters)

-Chargebacks are what happens when:
+Chargebacks happen when:

 - Your customer is a fraudster (stolen card, friendly fraud, malicious dispute)

-- Your refund flow is slow or confusing, and the customer gave up
+- Your refund flow is slow or confusing and the customer gave up

 - Your return policy is perceived as unfair and the customer retaliates